 Carbon monoxide poisoning is another common danger from fires.
 This gas is colorless and odorless, and it can produce when any fuel burns.
 Symptoms of carbon monoxide poisoning include headaches, dizziness, nausea, vomiting, and fainting.
 Carbon monoxide poisoning can be fatal if the victim is expose to high levels of the gas for a long time.

 If you have a controlled fire alarm system installed in your home or business.
 It will detect a fire that produces carbon monoxide early on so that you can get out safely before your symptoms become severe enough for medical attention to be necessary.

-Fire alarms can also be used to detect smoke and/or heat, but they do not always detect both.
+Fire alarms can also use to detect smoke and/or heat but they do not always detect both.
 For example, a smoke detector will sound an alarm when there is any trace of smoke in the air.
 A heat detector, on the other hand, only sounds an alarm when the temperature reaches a specific threshold (usually set at around 140 degrees Fahrenheit).
 If you are primarily concerned with detecting fires that involve smoke or heat detection only (and not both).
 Then you may want to consider installing separate detectors for each function.

 However, if your concern is mainly about detecting all three (smoke, heat, and CO2).
 Then it might make more sense for you just to install one single device.
 Which has all three functions integrated into its design instead of having multiple devices installed separately in different areas of your home or office space.
 An example would be an interconnected system where individual detectors send signals back.
 And forth between each other until all have been activated simultaneously by some sort of hazard such as fire.
 So that everyone knows something serious has happened regardless of where they happen to be located within their respective buildings.